-Paris is a city constantly struggling with its own identity, mainly due to Haussmann’s 19th-century citywide renovations.
-Breaking these self-imposed limitations is a feat rarely met without speculation and intrigue, but Parisian-based X-TU Architects have just challenged the outdated restraints to create Haussmann’s 21st-century housing counterpart while still employing his 19th-century language: a cleverly clad 70-unit housing estate abundant in parking, privacy and strategically located community gardens.
+Paris is a city constantly struggling with its own identity, mainly due to Haussmann’s nineteenth-century citywide renovations.
+Breaking these self-imposed limitations is a feat rarely met without speculation and intrigue, but Parisian-based X-TU Architects have just challenged the outdated restraints to create Haussmann’s twenty-first-century housing counterpart while still employing his nineteenth-century language: a cleverly clad 70-unit housing estate abundant in parking, privacy and strategically located community gardens.

 The estate is composed of mostly similar or slightly altered unit plans, with the exception of bi-level apartments that occupy the top two floors, with each including their own private garden.
 The oversized operable picture windows have been unexpectedly outlined and illuminated by a bright neon-yellow band of aluminum cladding.
 Explains X-TU, ‘the shading is achieved with interior sliding panels on the north elevation, and with shade panels that slide into the exterior wall for the top floor apartments.’
 Simultaneously, the street-side façades are clad in a subdued silver aluminum, allowing the large windows to visually burst through the project’s façades, and give a hint of brightness to an otherwise Haussmann-dominated Parisian street.